ctitdoc/browser_test/README.md

 (NB : this has not been tested yet, you are welcome !)

 - if chromium is not installed, just install the current stable version (older versions befor 120 may not work);
-- check geckodriver (so firefox native web driver) is here :
+- check that chromium.chromedriver (so chromium native web driver) is installed and ok:
 ```
   > chromium.chromedriver --version
   ChromeDriver 120.0.6099.216 (c89e9d30198bc4e9e7711e2b90b9602cdd50e448-refs/branch-heads/6099@{#1720})